Srav8/Reactive.AzurePackages/README.md

     var communicator = new Communicator(_accountName, _accountKey);
     var tableQuery = new TableQuery<CustomerEntity>()
                             .Where(TableQuery
                                 .GenerateFilterCondition("PartitionKey", QueryComparisons.GreaterThan, "DateRange"));

-    var results = await communicator.ReadAsync("USA", tableQuery)
+    var results = await communicator
+                            .ReadAsync("USA", tableQuery)
                             .Buffer(100)
                             .SelectMany(ets => communicator.BatchDeleteAsync("Table", ets.ToArray()))
                             .ToArray();
 }
 ```
 Important Points
 ----------------
 As this is considered as the tight skin on top of the `WindowsAzure.Storage` sdk,
 it doesn't take additional responsibilities on input data.
 It is a pass through
 layer and provides reactive api to the caller.
 Additional customized layers can be
 added as decorators to this.

 * Validation of parameters like null or empty table name are delegated to sdk
 * Validation of common partition key and batch size of 100 is delegated to sdk.